 Tony Wimbush Reflects...

-Thatcham Cricket Club
+Thatcham Cricket Club - A Potted History

-According to leading MCC historian T.Waghorn, in his book The Dawn of Cricket, reference is made to a match between the Gentlemen of Thatcham and The Gentlemen of Aldermaston being played at Thatcham Marsh on July 19th 1786.
+According to leading MCC historian T.Waghorn, in his book ‘The Dawn of Cricket’, reference is made to a match between the ‘Gentlemen of Thatcham’ and ‘The Gentlemen of Aldermaston’ played at Thatcham Marsh on July 19th 1786.
 A report on the fixture includes the comment 'the experienced Thatcham club won with ease'.
 In the same year it is recorded that a 'match of cricket between 2 gentlemen for a considerable sum' also took place.
 How or what rules were played is unknown although the report surmises that the loser ran 25 miles and the winner 20 in the course of play!

 Other references to early cricket matches also include details of a 'local derby' between Thatcham and Newbury, again for a 'considerable sum' on July 9th 1789.

-In 1925 the club relocated to a site on the west side of Park Lane just a 100 or so yards where the ground is today.
+In 1925 the club relocated to a site on the west side of Park Lane, just 100 or so yards from where the ground is today.
 This ground was shared with Thatcham Football Club.
-The first purpose built pavilion was erected on this site in 1934.
+The first purpose built pavilion was erected onto this site in 1934.

 After the war the cricket club re-established itself on the War Memorial Sports Ground, an area of land owned by a Mr A.R Brown, a former cricket club secretary and situated another 300 or so yards further west of its former site.

-Led by a hardcore working party of messrs C.P.
-Barr, L.R Austin, J.Wheeler, E.Lane and J.Brooks, the members produced a first class playing area.
+Led by a hardcore working party of Messrs C.P.
+Barr, L.R Austin, J.Wheeler, E.Lane and J.Brooks the members produced a first class playing area.

 The sixties continued to see Thatcham Cricket Club flourish.
-Leading members such as P.Holloway, A.Nix, J.A.H Wimbush, G.A Hartley, B.Spanswick and N.S Peel ensured the club maintained it's high standing.
+Leading members such as P.Holloway, A.Nix, J.A.H Wimbush, G.A Hartley, B.Spanswick and N.S Peel ensured the club maintained its high standing.

-The WMPF accepted an offer to transfer management to Parish and Town councils in 1972 and Thatcham Cricket Club then had to start paying rent for a facility they had technically owned and also had to provide any specialist assistance to the upkeep of the square!
+In 1972 The WMPF Associations around the UK accepted an offer to transfer management of its grounds to Parish and Town councils.
+The result was that Thatcham Cricket Club then had to suddenly start paying rent for a facility they had once technically owned and in addition, had to provide any specialist assistance to the upkeep of the square!

-In 1982 Thatcham Town Cricket Club moved to it's current site adjacent to the old ground and named after the former land owner as Browns Sports Field.
-Now aided by such enthusiastic members as V. Pye, F.H.
-Bird, D.G Eggbeer, G.A Tillen, G.Stewart, N.J.
-Cornish, P.Boyce, E.Denness and S.L Vaughan the club began to grow and re-establish itself on the cricketing map.
-For the first 16 years Thatcham shared Brownsfield with various social football clubs but took over the lease in 1998.
-With no football to contend with the club immediately set about a fervent programme of ground improvements and were rewarded in 2000 with it's first full Berkshire County match in over 40 years with a fixture versus Wiltshire.
+For the first 16 years Thatcham Town Cricket Club shared Brownsfield with various social football clubs but took over the lease in 1998.
+With no football to contend with the club immediately set about a fervent programme of ground improvements and were rewarded in 2000 with its first full Berkshire County match in over 40 years with a fixture versus Wiltshire.
+Regular county matches followed including Minor County knock out cup games v Hertfordshire, Sussex Board, Wales and Oxfordshire which all drew large crowds.